-When pairing fonts there are no firm rules.
+When matching pairs of fonts there are no firm rules.
 There will always be new combinations that turn out to look great.
 For many however, it's helpful to stick to some basic guidelines in order to ensure a great looking typographic design.

 01. Content First